rnreekez/SlackJiraIntegration/README.md

 ==========================
 This is a small nodejs+restify server that receives Jira webhooks and dispatches them to Slack.
 It supports multiple projects/rooms and is easy to setup on Heroku.

+The events dispatched to slack are these:

+* New issue created
+* Issue transitioned to another state
+* Comment added or modified

 ## Installing on Heroku
 Simply clone the repository and push it to heroku, we have included a Procfile for a two command setup: